Skip to article frontmatterSkip to article content

 • Negative Cross-Track Distance: Point lies in the hemiphere to the right of the great circle

-If the point A is the N. or S. Pole replace crs_AD-crs_AB with lon_D-lon_B or lon_B-lon_D, respectively
+Note: If the point A is the North or South Pole replace crs_AD-crs_AB with lon_D-lon_B or lon_B-lon_D, respectively

 def cross_track_distance(start_point=None, end_point=None, new_point=None):